linuxfoundation/lfevents/docs/formsguide.md

 Most HubSpot forms are embedded using the iframe method, however, all newsletter forms are embedded as raw HTML which allows us to fine-tune the styling of them.

-Note that the [travel fund form](https://events.linuxfoundation.org/about/travel-fund-request/) has not been migrated to HubSpot since it has a sophisticated file upload UI.
-It runs using a custom NodeJS app to get all the submitted info in to the right parts of SalesForce.
-Editors can use a shortcode `[travel-fund-request event-id="xxx"]` to embed an event-specific form in an event page.
+Note that the [travel fund form](https://events.linuxfoundation.org/about/travel-fund-request/) and [visa request form](https://events.linuxfoundation.org/about/visa-request/) are more sophisticated forms that can't be handled by HubSpot.
+They run using custom NodeJS apps to get all the submitted info in to the right parts of SalesForce.
+Editors can use shortcodes `[travel-fund-request event-id="xxx"]` and `[visa-request event-id="xxx"]` to embed event-specific forms in an event page.

-Finally, we use a [Gravity form](https://www.gravityforms.com/) for [the one on the Community Events page](https://events.linuxfoundation.org/about/community/) since we need it to create new Community Event posts within WordPress.